Making the decision to place a loved one in a nursing home is not usually…

 What is the Special Focus Facility Program?

 The SFF program uses the same methodology used in the health inspection domain of the Five-Star Quality Rating System.
 Points are given based on the number, scope, and severity of the deficiencies.
-A nursing facility receives a designation on the SFF candidate list based on the results of three inspections—usually over a three year period.
+A nursing facility receives a designation on the SFF candidate list based on the results of three inspections—usually over a three-year period.
 The more deficiencies cited, the more points are assigned.
+The program limits the number of facilities that a state can put on the list.
+Each year, Texas maxes out its allotment of 30 deficient nursing homes.
+In addition, the state usually has facilities on other lists that the program tracks.

 Many of these nursing homes have serious problems affecting the quality of resident life.
 Often, nursing homes on this list have significant problems such as: